bradflaugher/AI-101/README.md

 ## Lesson D: Practical Debugging, Hacker Ethos and Mindset

 ### Topics
-* UNIX as IDE
+* Demonstration: UNIX as IDE
-* Infrastructrue as code
+* Demonstration: Infrastructrue as code
-* Platform agnosticism
-* Which Libraries should I use?
+* Discussion: Which Libraries should I use?
-* The problem with GUIs
+* Discussion: What is the problem with GUIs?

 ### Readings
 [Unix is my IDE](https://blog.sanctum.geek.nz/series/unix-as-ide/)